-The property was purchased in 2016 by Cerro Cazador SA (CCSA), an Argentine subsidiary of the Company, from an Argentine subsidiary of Coeur.
+The property was purchased in 2016 by Cerro Cazador SA (CCSA), an Argentine subsidiary of the Company, from an Argentine subsidiary of Coeur Mining Inc. (Coeur).
 The intent to purchase was announced February 10, 2016 and closed May 11, 2016 as disclosed by the Company on its website (www.huntmining.com).
 See note 8 of the 2017 financial statements for details on the purchase of the Mina Martha property.
+The processing plant at the Martha Project has an estimated useful life of 8 years as it is anticipated that this plant will be used to process material from the Martha and the La Josefina projects.